Next: \providecommand

 \newcommand{\lawyers}[3][company]{#2, #3, and~#1} I employ \lawyers[Howe]{Dewey}{Cheatem}.

-The output is ‘I employ Dewey, Cheatem, and Howe’.
+The output is ‘I employ Dewey, Cheatem, and Howe.’.
 The optional

-argument, the Howe
+argument, Howe

 , is associated with #1